Skip to main content

 Exhibition Label

-As an artist, Roger Shimomura (born 1939) has focused particular attention on the experiences of Asian Americans and the challenges of being “different” in America.
-He knows well the pain and embarrassment associated with xenophobia: as a small child during World War II, he and his family were relocated from their home in Seattle to a Japanese American incarceration camp in Idaho.
+Roger Shimomura’s artwork casts a light on the alienation experienced by many Asian Americans.
+He knows well the pain associated with xenophobia, and the feeling of disconnect between the symbol of the American flag and the lived experience of those who exist simultaneously as “an other” and “a citizen.”
+As a small child during World War II, he and his family were relocated from their home in Seattle to a Japanese American incarceration camp in Idaho.
+The experience of displacement in his family’s new homeland shaped his identity.

 Provenance